 Now you are able to make internal calls between the phones you connected to your communication server.
 Do some calling tests between the different phone types and check the audio.
-In the documentation set you will find the user's guides to your phones.
+In the document center, you can find the user's guides to your phones.

-2. 9.
-7 Make further configurations
+2.7.3.7 Make further configurations